 You can also refrigerate this oil to extend its shelf life slightly.
 However, refrigeration is totally optional.

 Unlike other oils, (e.g., canola oil), grapeseed oil doesn’t get cloudy when refrigerated.
 That makes it a perfect oil for many dressings, homemade mayo, and other foods that require refrigeration.

 The shelf life of grapeseed oil is not that different from other cooking oils.
 As usual, the bottle comes with a best-by date on the label.
 That date is more about freshness than food safety.
 If you adhere to the storage guidelines I outlined earlier, you can expect the oil to last in excellent quality at least a few months past that date.

-Once you open the bottle, the oil gets access to “fresh” oxygen, and the process of oxidation starts to speed up.
+Once you open the bottle, the oil gets access to “fresh” oxygen, and the process of oxidation speeds up.
 Oxidation results in the oil going rancid.
 However, that’s a slow process, especially if you open the bottle rarely and close it tightly as soon as you’re done.
 Nevertheless, expect the oil to retain freshness for about half a year in the pantry and a year if refrigerated.
 Please note that those are rough estimates and your specific situation might be different.

 |Grape seed oil (unopened)||Best by + 3 – 6 months||Best by + 6 – 12 months|